Skip to Content

 • Hiking pants – I recommend hiking in long pants, even in the summer.
 Lightweight pants will protect you from ticks and skeeters.

-• Hiking tights – For cooler temps, layer a pair of leggings or tights under your hiking pants.
-These amazing leggings are made with 38% Australian Merino Wool, 46% Recycled Polyester, and 16% Lycra, and they can be worn with or without hiking pants throughout fall and winter.
+• Hiking tights—For cooler temperatures, layer a pair of leggings or tights under your hiking pants.
+These amazing leggings are made with 95% Australian Merino wool and 5% Elastane.
+They can be worn with or without hiking pants throughout fall and winter.

-• Wool top – Guess what?
+• Wool top.
+Guess what?
 I’ve found the softest wool layers for hiking.
-They are made by Woolx and they wick away moisture, dry fast, and can be machine-washed.
+They are made by Woolly and they wick away moisture, dry fast, and can be machine-washed.
 The best part is they keep you cool in the summer and warm in the winter.
 And no matter how much you sweat, they don’t stink!
-Woolx makes short-sleeve, tanks, and long-sleeve tops for both men and women.
+Woolly makes short-sleeve, tanks, and long-sleeve tops for both men and women.

 If you’ve never explored the Berkshires of Western Massachusetts, we urge you to visit for at least a couple of days.